evident-imagejplugin/evident-viewer-guide/EvidentViewer_Installation_Guide_mac.md

    ```

 6. During the installation, the EULA will appear.
 Scroll using the ‘↓’ key, and type ‘y’ to agree and continue.
-7. After installation, a new folder named **OlympusViewer-VerLatest** will be created.
+7. After installation, a new folder named **EvidentViewer-VerLatest** will be created.
 8. Copy the **EvidentViewer-VerLatest** folder to the **plugins** folder of your ImageJ directory.
 - If the **plugins** folder already contains an **EvidentViewer-VerLatest** folder, delete the existing folder before copying.